-9 The detailed breakdown of expenditure categories is not available for firms where total expenditure was unchanged or increased.
+$^{^{9}{\}rm The}$ detailed breakdown of expenditure categories is not available for firms where total expenditure was unchanged or increased.

-10 This is slightly fewer than the 39 per cent indicating an expenditure fall due to some missing observations in the expenditure composition question.
+10This is slightly fewer than the 39 per cent indicating an expenditure fall due to some missing observations in the expenditure composition question.

-The first column of the table gives the number of firms responding that their expenditure on the relevant item had fallen and the second column expresses the same information as a percentage of firms that had reduced overall expenditure.
-This indicates that when firms reduced overall expenditure, the most common item that declined was purchased inputs of goods and services, which were reduced by almost 70 per cent of firms.
-Reductions in wages were the next most common area of expenditure savings, with 65 per cent of firms that reduced total expenditure reporting that this was one of the areas where costs declined.
+Figure 3: Change in expenditures and change in turnover since the beginning of the pandemic reporting that this was one of the areas were costs declined.
 This makes sense as both of these are variable costs and, as we saw in Table 1, they make up the vast majority of expenditure for most SMEs so are therefore the most obvious areas to seek reductions.
 At the same time, there is limited evidence of a correlation between firms having high shares of fixed expenditures and the change in total spending as shown in Figure 4.

 Payments to the Revenue Commissioners, utility payments and commercial rates were other areas where reductions were made by a relatively large share of the firms reducing overall expenditure.
 The shares of firms reducing payments on rent or debts is substantially lower as these are areas where not all firms have expenditure - recall that in Table 1 rent represented an average of 3 per cent of SME expenditure and debt repayments made up an average of 2 per cent.
-This also would be a factor in how many areas firms sought expenditure reductions, with Figure 5 showing the decreases in their expenditure were most concentrated in either one or two areas.
+This also would be a factor in how many areas firms sought expenditure reductions, with Figure 5 showing most concentrated the decreases in their expenditure in either one or two areas.